 Eastland-Fairfield Career & Technical Schools serves 16 school districts in Franklin, Fairfield, and Pickaway counties.
 It covers an area of 700-square miles and is the seventh-largest career and technical district geographically in the state.
 Students in 11th and 12th grade are eligible to attend.
-The District has two main campuses — Eastland Career Center in Groveport and Fairfield Career Center in Carroll, with satellite locations at six of its associate high schools: Gahanna Lincoln, Groveport Madison, New Albany, Pickerington North, Reynoldsburg, and Canal Winchester.
+The District has two main campuses — Eastland Career Center in Groveport and Fairfield Career Center in Carroll, with satellite locations at four of its associate high schools: Gahanna Lincoln, Groveport Madison, New Albany, and Pickerington North.

 To prepare and guide each student to pursue success through exceptional educational experiences.